innobright/help.innobright.com/src/3rdparty/render-legion-corona-renderer.rst

 .. warning::

-    This tutorial is for older versions of Altus; configuring Corona and Altus are significantly easier now.
+    This article is under construction and will be updated.

 Overview